Jesse Owens: Ohio State University

-At the 1936 Big Ten Championships, Owens dominated the competition, winning the long jump, 100-yard dash, 220-yard dash, and 100-yard low hurdles.
-With these victories, he concluded his Big Ten Championship career undefeated—nine titles in nine events.
+At the 1936 Big Ten Championships, Owens dominated, winning the long jump, 100-yard dash, 220-yard dash, and 100-yard low hurdles.
+With these victories, he concluded his Big Ten Championship career undefeated—winning nine titles in nine events.
 (Note: In addition to winning four titles apiece in both the 1935 and 1936 Big Ten Outdoor Championships, Owens finished first in the 60-yard dash at the 1935 Big Ten Indoor Championships.)

 USA Track and Field Championships

 At the 1934 USA Indoor Track and Field Championships, Owens captured the long jump gold with a world-record leap of 25 ft 3+1/8 in.
-Two years later, at his final appearance at the Outdoor Championships in 1936, he shattered the long jump world record once again with a remarkable jump of 26 feet, 8¼ inches.
-That same meet, he also set a new championship record in the 100 meters, clocking in at 10.4 seconds.
-Over the course of his career at these championships, Owens amassed a total of six gold medals—five in the long jump and one in the 100 meters.
+Two years later, at his final appearance at the Outdoor Championships in 1936, he again shattered the long jump world record with a leap of 26 feet, 8¼ inches.
+He also set a championship record in the 100 meters, clocking 10.4 seconds.
+Over the course of his career at these championships, Owens amassed six gold medals—five in the long jump and one in the 100 meters.